kaushik2901/async-endpoints/docs/docs/storage.md

     .AddAsyncEndpointsRedisStore(config =>
     {
         config.ConnectionString = "localhost:6379";
-        // Additional Redis configuration options can be set here })
+        // Additional Redis configuration can be set directly on the ConnectionMultiplexer if needed })
     .AddAsyncEndpointsWorker();
 ```